As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 “Every Hamas member is a dead man,” Netanyahu said in a televised address.

 International aid groups warned that deaths in Gaza could accelerate as the territory runs out of supplies amid an Israeli blockade.
-The war has already claimed at least 2,300 lives on both sides.
+The war, which was ignited by a bloody and wide-ranging Hamas attack into Israel, has already claimed at least 2,400 lives on both sides.

+Lt.
+Col. Richard Hecht, an Israeli military spokesman, told reporters Thursday that forces “are preparing for a ground maneuver if decided," but that the political leadership has not yet ordered one.
+A ground offensive in Gaza, the first since the 2014 war, would likely bring even higher casualties on both sides in brutal house-to-house fighting.

+The Israeli military said overnight strikes targeted Hamas' elite Nukhba forces, including command centers used by the fighters who attacked Israel on Saturday, and the home of a senior Hamas naval operative that it said was used to store unspecified weapons.

+“Right now we are focused on taking out their senior leadership,” Hecht, the military spokesman, said.
+"Not only the military leadership, but also the governmental leadership, all the way up to (top Hamas leader Yehiyeh) Sinwar.
+They were directly connected."

+The Hamas-run Interior Ministry said Israeli strikes demolished two multi-story houses on top of residents without warning, killing and wounding “a large number” of people, mainly civilians.
+Hamas has threatened to kill Israeli hostages if Israel strikes Palestinian civilians without warning.

-Israel on Monday halted the entry of food, water, fuel and medicine into the territory.
+Israel has halted the entry of food, water, fuel and medicine into the territory.
 On Tuesday, Gaza's only power station ran out of fuel and shut down, leaving only lights powered by scattered private generators.
+Those will shut off as well if fuel is not allowed in.

 A senior official with the the International Committee of the Red Cross warned that lack of electricity could cripple hospitals, as he called for Hamas to release hostages.